 - 30% – Discrimination based on sex, gender, and sexual orientation

 State-specific data based on this analysis shows that Missouri is one of the states with the highest cases of reported employment discrimination cases at over 33.5 cases per 100,000 people.
 This is a very high number considering that not all cases of discrimination are reported.
-As discrimination lawyers in Kansas City, MO, the lawyers at Holman Schiavone can attest to the fact that more employees are coming out to actively fight against employment discrimination.
+As discrimination lawyers in Kansas City, the attorneys at Holman Schiavone can attest to the fact that more employees are coming out to actively fight against employment discrimination.

 What is Employment Discrimination?

-Discrimination takes many forms, some victims even failing to realize they have been discriminated against.
+Discrimination takes many forms, some victims even fail to realize they have been discriminated against.
 What is apparent, though, is that discrimination of any form may have a devastating impact on the victim.
 As it relates to the emotional impact that discrimination may have on a victim, it may leave them feeling lost and confused.
-The discrimination sometimes even results in an individual losing confidence in themselves and their abilities.
+The discrimination sometimes even results in individuals losing confidence in themselves and their abilities.
 Every day, millions of Americans lose the opportunity to earn a decent living and reach their potential because they are discriminated against.

 What are the Forms of Employment Discrimination?